emiliocardenas/Tango-GoogleCalendar-TaskHandlerPublic/README.md

-# Tango-GoogleCalendar-TaskHandlerPublic
+# Tango-googlecalendar-taskhandler--- HACKATHON PROJECT
-A web app that will receive a list of tasks and will accommodate them in empty slots in your google calendar.
+## Tango will get all of your to do chores at home and will acommodate them around your busy schedule to get them done in your free time (Google Calendar)!

+### Set-Up :
+- npx create-react-app frontend
+- cd ../
+- $ npm install -g express-draft
+- exp backend

+Uses OAuth 2.0 and google calendar API.